nicholasferguson/Display.Quaternion.Rotation/README.md

 **This give us an interface to generate our quaternion multiplication function for our python file:**

 We substitute pq[0] for a0 and r[0] for b0 etc...
-This multiplication function will now return a pure quaternion of [Scalar, X, Y ,Z] <br>
+This multiplication function will now return a quaternion of [Scalar, X, Y ,Z] <br>
+When we multiply that result by a 'conjugate of rotator', we get a pure quaternion of [Scalar==0, X, Y ,Z]